 Latest trends in employee engagement

-This article discusses three latest trends in employee engagement that companies need to watch out for in 2022 and what leaders can do to improve employee engagement.
+This article discusses the three latest trends in employee engagement that companies need to watch out for in 2022 and what leaders can do to improve employee engagement.

 1. Increased demand for work-life balance